flimflam-austin/hugo-cms-test/content/quick_reads/20180724-18-07-24-rideshare-dashcam-privacy/index.md

 colorpaletteclassname: '--light-green'
 cards:
   - order: 0
+    useCheckmark: false
     body: >-
       Hidden Cost of Rideshare Apps:

       Your Privacy?

-      A St. Louis Uber & Lyft driver was fired after he **filmed & secretly live-streamed** hundreds of passengers, but he **won’t face any charges**.
+      A St. Louis Uber & Lyft driver was fired after he**filmed & secretly live-streamed** hundreds of passengers, but he**won’t face any charges**.

       are you at risk?
     _key: card-1-aa17ce9e-0b16-4530-b3a3-94bdbdae382d
   - order: 1
+    useCheckmark: false
     body: >-
       # What Happened?

-      * St. Louis driver broadcast videos of passengers **without their knowledge or permission** to his thousands of online subscribers.
+      * St. Louis driver broadcast videos of passengers**without their knowledge or permission** to his thousands of online subscribers.

-      * Footage includes **kids, vomiting, smooching & personal chats**.
+      * Footage includes**kids, vomiting, smooching & personal chats**.

-      * When passengers complained to Uber, they got a **$5 credit & a promise** they would be paired with other drivers going forward.
+      * When passengers complained to Uber, they got a**$5 credit & a promise** they would be paired with other drivers going forward.
     _key: card-2-bbca28b5-830d-421e-a4fa-ec99e162a7f0
   - order: 2
+    useCheckmark: false
     body: >-
       # Your Rideshare Rights